 Line four bursts with alliteration and internal half-rhyme:

 Here is the fourth element, fire, in the form of recently fallen chestnuts (either horse or sweet), which tend to shine as if they're alight when they're fresh on the ground.
 The variegated texture and colour of finches' wings is well known, the goldfinch being especially beautiful.

 But could it be that Hopkins chose the finch to highlight his discomfort with Darwin's theory of evolution?
 Darwin used the finch (and the different types of beak/bill shape within a species) to help form his earth shattering theory.

 Both Darwin and Hopkins were aware of the bewildering variety of design in nature - Hopkins saw this as evidence of the 'soul of the deity' and created his own spiritual poetry to help express his own inner feelings.

-Darwin, on the other hand, was above else a scientist and chose to publish his findings in a book, The Origin of Species.
+Darwin, on the other hand, was above all else a scientist and chose to publish his findings in a book, The Origin of Species.
 This one publication caused uproar.

 Line five moves the reader out into the countryside, where neat fields fit together with copse and woodland, where the texture and colour vary.
 Again alliteration is present, as is a minifeast of long and short vowels in fold, fallow, and plough.

 Human interaction is brought into the poem for the first time as line six follows the plough, the speaker suggesting that the work of humankind is also to be attributed to the all encompassing dappledness, God-given.